 A fragment of the next verses is etched into a wall of the United Nations building in New York.
 “They shall beat their swords into plowshares, and their spears into pruning hooks.
 Nation shall not lift up sword against nation.
 Neither shall they learn war any more.”

 The United Nations have failed to achieve this ideal.
 Notice that they omit the key factor for achieving the peaceable kingdom.
 Christ.

 Isaiah 2:4 4 And He will judge between the nations, and (He)will render decisions for many peoples.

 The prophet predicts that the coming kingdom will not come without the cleansing of evil through the judgment on sin.
 There must be “a day of reckoning” (2:12).
 Isaiah uses imagery that will be picked up in the New Testament, of people hiding in the rocks when severe judgment falls (2:10, 19).

 Isaiah 2:10-11 10 Enter the rock and hide in the dust from the terror of the LORD and from the splendor of His majesty.
 11 The proud look of man will be abased and the loftiness of man will be humbled, And the LORD alone will be exalted in that day.

-Verse 22 is a rebuke to humanism, regarding man, rather than the Word of God, as the measure of all things.
+Verse 22 is a rebuke to humanism, where man, rather than the Word of God, is regarded as the measure of all things.

 Isaiah 2:22 22 Stop regarding man, whose breath of life is in his nostrils; For why should he be esteemed?